 If you have recently lost a family member or friend, we are so sorry for your loss.
-Regardless of your relationship with the deceased, we know that the death of a loved one is complicated and emotionally heavy and understand that you are likely grieving and overwhelmed.
-We hope the following steps can be a small comfort and give guidance to you during this difficult time.
+Regardless of your relationship with the deceased, we know that the death of a loved one is complicated and emotionally heavy.
+We understand that you are likely grieving and overwhelmed, and we hope the following steps can be a small comfort and give guidance to you during this difficult time.
 These tips are written primarily for close relatives or friends who have been named or want to be named the personal representative (also known as the executor) for the deceased person’s estate.
 These steps do not cover all the requirements of the probate or estate administration process, but they offer initial direction in the days and weeks following your loved one’s death.

 My Loved One Has Passed…Now What?

 1. Stop.
 Grieve.

 Many people feel pressure to take immediate action when a loved one passes.
 Funeral homes, creditors, loan companies, insurance companies, and other interested parties are experts at creating a false sense of urgency following a death to generate sales.
 But very few things need to be decided immediately when someone dies.
 Keep in mind that although certain tasks should be taken care of in a timely manner, nothing is dire or pressing.
 In the initial aftermath of a loved one’s death, the best thing you can do is slow down and allow yourself to experience the waves of complex emotions that wash over you.
 The more you process those emotions now, the healthier you will be throughout the coming days and the long grieving process.
 Additionally, it is a gift to the rest of your family to allow them to grieve rather than asking them to focus on completing a to-do list if they are not ready.

 2. Handle the Funeral and Burial.